numandev1/react-native-compressor/README.md

   'file://path_of_file/file_example_MP3_2MG.wav', // recommended wav file but can be use mp3 file { quality: 'medium' }
 );

+// OR

+const result = await Audio.compress(
+  'file://path_of_file/file_example_MP3_2MG.wav', // recommended wav file but can be use mp3 file {
+    bitrate: 64000,
+    samplerate: 44100,
+    channels: 1,
+  }
+);
 ```

 ### Background Upload